shivannis/xandr-docs-public/xandr-docs/articles/monetize/vendor-usage-report.md

 ---
 title: Microsoft Monetize - Vendor Usage Report
-description: Learn what is a Vendor Usage report and what information it provides. ms.date: 10/28/2023
+description: In this page learn that Vendor Usage Report is a Network-level report providing details about data or platform usage, cost, and the line items/campaigns where vendor costs apply. ms.date: 10/28/2023
 ---